SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## Colors

+SBBColor contains two types of colors:
+1. The SBB Color palette (e.g. SBBColor.red).
+Those colors are the same for all themes (light or dark).
-SBBColor returns the matching color for the current theme (light or dark).
+2. Semantic colors (e.g. SBBColor.textBlack).
+Those colors return the matching color for the current theme (light or dark).
 This means that you will get a different color for light theme than for dark theme.

 You can use colors like so:

 ```